Europe's firewalls may not be enough to stem Grexit investor panic

 "It is really a question of fear versus greed a lot of the time in financial markets and, if fear takes over, bonds will be bought even at these levels," said Mark Dowding, a portfolio manager at London-based fund Bluebay.

-(This story has been refiled to correct in the tenth paragraph to read "anti-austerity parties", not governments)
+(This version of the story corrects 10th paragraph to read "anti-austerity parties", not governments)

 (Additional reporting by Francesco Canepa, Anirban Nag and Marius Zaharia; Editing by Nigel Stephenson and Peter Graff)